Nilavan/seemore/readme.md

 ⭐️ Object detection - Detects the object in front of you and the distance you are from it.

-⭐️ Currency detection - Detects currecny denominations.
+⭐️ Currency detection - Detects currency denominations.

 ⭐️ Read text - Reads the text for you.